-2021 GRANT APPLICATION RELEASE
+2022 GRANT APPLICATION RELEASE

-The 2021 WLIP Grant Application was made available in September offering three types of WLIP grants totaling \$6.1 million.
-Each county is eligible to receive a \$50k Strategic Initiative grant for 2021.
+The 2022 WLIP Grant Application was made available in September offering three types of WLIP grants totaling \$6.2 million.
+Each county is eligible to receive a \$60k Strategic Initiative grant for 2022.
 Strategic Initiative grants are prioritized to meet standards known as "benchmarks" for parcel dataset development, which includes the annual parcel/tax roll data submission.
-Every county is also eligible for a \$1k Training & Education grant, and the 48 counties that retained less than \$100k in recording fees during the previous fiscal year are eligible for Base Budget grants.
+Every county is also eligible for a \$1k Training & Education grant, and the 42 counties that retained less than \$100k in recording fees during the previous fiscal year are eligible for Base Budget grants.

-V6 STATEWIDE PARCEL MAP DATABASE PROJECT
+V7 STATEWIDE PARCEL MAP DATABASE PROJECT

-The Version 6 Statewide Parcel Map Database Project (V6) is part of the larger Statewide Digital Parcel Map Initiative, a multi-year DOA initiative that resulted from Act 20 of 2013.
+The Version 7 Statewide Parcel Map Database Project (V7) is part of the larger Statewide Digital Parcel Map Initiative, a multi-year DOA initiative that resulted from Act 20 of 2013.
 The Parcel Initiative is important for improving the quality of Wisconsin's real estate information, economic development, emergency planning and response, and other citizen services.
-Like V1-V5, the V6 Project was a collaboration between DOA and the State Cartographer's Office (SCO).
-Counties submit data according the Searchable Format, a set of standards detailed in the Submission Documentation that followed from the statutory directives in Act 20.
-On July 1, the V6 statewide parcel database was released-the sixth version of the state's publicly available digital parcel map, featuring 3.5 million parcel records.
+Like V1-V6, the V7 Project was a collaboration between DOA and the State Cartographer's Office (SCO).
+Counties submit data according to the Searchable Format, a set of standards detailed in the Submission Documentation that followed from the statutory directives in Act 20.
+On June 29th, the V7 statewide parcel database was released-the seventh version of the state's the V7 statewide parcel database was released-the seventh version of the state's publicly available digital parcel map, featuring 3.5 million parcel records.
 Visit the statewide parcel map webpage for data downloads, a web app, and more.

-V6 Observation Reports
+V7 Observation Reports

-The V1-V6 Projects have made it a point to provide feedback designed to aid counties in achieving the Searchable Format, which they must do each year no later than March 31st.
-With an eye toward accountability and in an effort to assess county progress, each county received an individual observation report on its V6 data submission.
-These V6 Observation Reports document progress in meeting the Searchable Format.
+The V1-V7 Projects have made it a point to provide feedback designed to aid counties in achieving the Searchable Format, which they must do each year no later than March 31st.
+With an eye toward accountability and in an effort to assess county progress, each county received an individual observation report on its V7 data submission.
+These V7 Observation Reports document progress in meeting the Searchable Format.
 This is intended to help counties design WLIP grant projects to ensure they meet the Searchable Format standard.
-On a statewide level, overall, the reports indicated that progress has been made, but there is work yet to do in order to achieve and maintain the Searchable Format statewide.
-Detailed analysis related to V6 can be found in the V6 Final Report.
+On a statewide level, overall, the reports indicate that progress has been made, but there is work yet to do in order to achieve and maintain the Searchable Format statewide.
+Detailed analysis related to V7 can be found in the V7 Final Report.